Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 What Makes This Board Stand Out:

-Paragon offers retro-style fish surfboards in three sizes, ranging from 5′10″ to 6′5″, making them suitable for both adults and younger surfers.
+Paragon offers retro-inspired fish surfboards in three sizes, from 5′10″ to 6′5″, making them suitable for both adult and teen surfers.

-These boards feature a shallow swallowtail and a slightly rounded outline, giving them more of a hybrid feel than a traditional fish.
-The design leans toward the performance of a shortboard, blending maneuverability with speed for a versatile ride.
+These boards feature a shallow swallowtail and a subtly rounded outline, giving them a hybrid feel rather than a traditional fish shape.
+The design leans toward shortboard-like performance, combining maneuverability with speed for a versatile ride.

-Constructed with either a PU or epoxy core and fully glassed, these boards come standard with twin Futures fins.
-They are not soft tops and are clearly aimed at experienced surfers who don’t mind taking the occasional tumble.
+Built with either a PU or epoxy core and fully glassed, the boards come standard with twin Futures fins.
+Unlike soft-top boards, these are designed for experienced surfers willing to handle the occasional wipeout.

-For experienced riders seeking a day-to-day board that delivers both speed and precision, one of Paragon’s retro fish boards could be a perfect fit.
+For seasoned paddlers seeking a reliable, high-performance day-to-day board that delivers both speed and precision, a Paragon retro fish is an excellent choice.

 Pros of this Board